-The results of our questionnaire revealed numerous examples of where mergers have had a significant effect on competitiveness in the EM labor market and harmed the emergency physician, notably in terms of their wages, workload and hours, and their ability (or lack thereof) to find or keep employment.
+The results revealed numerous examples of where mergers had a significant effect on competitiveness in the EM labor market and harmed the emergency physician, notably in terms of their wages, workload and hours, and their ability (or lack thereof) to find or keep employment.
+Anecdotal quotes directly from emergency physician respondents are italicized below.